716green/easy-db/README.md

 ## What is it?

-EasyDB is a simple, easy to use, database for storing and retrieving data.
+LayerBase is a simple, easy to use, database for storing and retrieving data.
 It is designed to be easy to use for front-end work with very little setup.

-EasyDB is built on top or Postgres and uses the Postgres driver for Node.js.
+LayerBase is built on top or Postgres and uses the Postgres driver for Node.js.
 The data access is built using TypeScript with TypeORM.

 This project aims to serve a similar functionality to Firestore, MongoDB, or DynamoDB, but with a much simpler setup, smaller footprint, and the ease and feel of modifying objects within the JavaScript ecosystem.